elcharitas/simple-rsx/README.md

 ## Why Simple RSX?

+I started this project while attempting to transit my [portfolio](https://elcharitas.wtf) from Next.js to Rust.
+I tried using dioxus, yew, and hypertext, but I found them to be too complex and verbose for my needs.
+I wanted a simple and intuitive way to write HTML-like templates in Rust, while still leveraging the full power of Rust's type system.

 Simple RSX aims to provide a straightforward and intuitive way to write HTML-like templates in Rust, while still leveraging the full power of Rust's type system.
 By using Rust's syntax and features, Simple RSX enables you to write expressive and type-safe code while still maintaining the simplicity and readability of HTML.

 ## Usage